kurmachu/Telephone-portable/README.md

 ## About
 It's a glorified model viewer that can't load models.
 Please leave.

-## Supported platforms
+## Supported platforms*
 - Android
 - WebGL
 - The void
-- """""iOS"""""
+- """""iOS""""" _(For like a week unless you are a company in which case you are probably not building this project)_

-    _\*These are just the ones we release in releases.
+    _\*These are just the ones we release in releases**.
 You can probably compile for more.
 Generally, mouse and touch are the only supported input methods._

+    _**We have 0 releases._

 ## Rights
 I own about 0.000% of the models in use.
 Do not download this if you do not want to break the law.